-Intel CEO Paul Otellini officially unveiled the company's Centrino Duo and Viiv processor platforms at International CES, initiating the company's plunge into delivering digital entertainment to mobile and home computers.
+LAS VEGAS — Intel CEO Paul Ottellini officially unveiled the company’s Centrino Duo and Viiv processor platforms here at International CES on Thursday, initiating the company’s plunge into delivering digital entertainment to mobile and home computers.

-Centrino Duo, formerly code-named Napa, represents the company's first new premium processor brand since Pentium was introduced in the mid-1990s, Otellini said.
+Centrino Duo, formerly codenamed Napa, represents the company’s first new premium processor brand since Pentium was introduced in the mid-1990s, Ottellini said.
 Intel expects to ship about 1 million Centrino Duo chips in the next three weeks with every major and minor computer vendor signed on as a launch partner.
-Overall the company expects to launch 20 new processors and chipsets during the next month throughout its product line.

 “With multi-core technology, we will be able to place two, four or eight processors on a single chip,” he said.